Typetura/Typetura/README.md

 # [DEMO](http://typeturajs.bitballoon.com/)

-THIS PROJECT IS NOT FINISHED YET AND IS SUBJECT TO CHANGE

 This is a tool to make fluidly responsive typography easy with support for font size, line height, and variable fonts.

 # How to use: